 No matter your age or your current physical condition, you can benefit from exercise.
 Reaping the rewards of exercise doesn’t require strenuous workouts or trips to the gym.
 It’s about adding more movement and activity to your life, even in small ways.
 Whether you are generally healthy or are managing an illness—even if you’re housebound—there are many easy ways to get your body moving and improve your health.

-5 Myths about Exercise and Older Adults
+5 Myths about Exercise and Aging